 Your pay also depends on how much service you have done in the NHS already and what role you are doing.

 As you can see on the pay scale, it will increase the higher the band you go.

 It was only in 2018 that nursing pay in the UK was increased to this new pay scale after years of nurses fighting for better recognition.

 (An NHS nurse’s starting salary increased every year for the subsequent three years.)

-However, do not be fooled by this percentage, this doesn’t make up for all the years of pay cap nurses suffered as it was averaged at around 12% LOSS in 2015.
+However, do not be fooled by this percentage, this doesn’t make up for all the years of pay cap nurses suffered (it was averaged at around 12% LOSS in 2015).

 But now the cap has been scrapped, will nurses start to see a regular pay increase in the future?

-I absolutely think nurses should be paid a whole lot more for what they do, and I thought this would be recognised after COVID is done with.
+I absolutely think nurses should be paid a whole lot more for what they do, and I thought this would be recognised given the effort with Covid.